 - Rest and sleep: In a reclined position at approximately 45 degrees.
 Use ice packs, frozen finely broken up peas or corn constantly for at least the first 3 days, 15 minutes on 15 minutes off.
 Do not put ice directly onto skin because you will have decreased sensitivity.

-- Nasal packing: Dr. Cruise or his nurse will typically remove the nasal packing the next day.
+- Nasal packing: Joseph T Cruise, MD or his nurse will typically remove the nasal packing the next day.
 NOTE FOR POST-OP VISIT: Take Sudafed one hour prior to the visit and bring Afrin with you to the appointment.

 - Showering: First day post-op you may shower with cool water, gently wash your hair, apply generous amounts of both shampoo and conditioner.
 Gently wash the entire face with soap and water.
 Do not try to remove all blood with the first washing.